datalad-handbook/book/docs/intro/filenaming.rst

 Keep file names below 260 characters
 ====================================

-If you want to annoy a foe with a Windows-based machine, or convince a Windows-friend to switch to Unix, send them files that exceed Window's (default) maximum path length limitation of 260 characters, or make them copy files with acceptable length into a too long, nested directory hierarchy [#f3]_.
+If you want to annoy a foe with a Windows-based machine, or convince a Windows-friend to switch to Unix, send them files that exceed Windows' (default) maximum path length limitation of 260 characters, or make them copy files with acceptable length into a too long, nested directory hierarchy [#f3]_.
 This limit exists for all machines running Windows before Windows 10 version 1607, and for all later versions of Windows if the maximum path limit has not been manually removed in the settings.
 For more gotchas that Windows users may run into, take a look at the section :ref:`ohnowindows`.

 Prevent paths to be interpreted as command line arguments
 =========================================================

-While its not "illegal" to start a directory of file name with a hyphen (``-``) its a bad idea and disallowed by certain tools due to security risks.
+While it's not "illegal" to start a directory of file name with a hyphen (``-``), it's a bad idea, and doing so is disallowed by certain tools due to security risks.
-In theory, a file name with a hyphen can clash with a command line argument, and a tool called to operate on that file may then misinterpret it as an argument.
+In theory, a file name starting with a hyphen can clash with a command line argument, and a tool called to operate on that file may then misinterpret it as an argument name.
 If you were to create a file called ``-n`` on a Unix system, an ``ls`` or ``cat`` on this file (unless you would add a ``./`` prefix to indicate a file in the current directory) would behave different than expected, parametrizing the command line tool instead of displaying any file information.
 Because this can be a security hazard, for example leading to remote code execution, `Git will refuse to operate on submodules that start with a hyphen (CVE-2018-17456) <https://www.exploit-db.com/exploits/45631>`_.